doc4d/docs/website/translated_docs/pt/API/DataClassClass.md

 #### Description

-A função `.all( )` <!-- REF #DataClassClass.all().Summary -->consulta a datastore para encontrar todas as entidades relacionadas com a dataclass e as devolve como uma seleção de entidades<!-- END REF -->.
+The `.all()` function<!-- REF #DataClassClass.all().
+Summary -->queries the datastore to find all the entities related to the dataclass and returns them as an entity selection<!-- END REF -->.

 As entidades são devolvidas na ordem padrão, que é inicialmente a ordem na qual foram criadas.
 Note no entanto que, se as entidades foram apagas e outras adicionadas, a ordem padrão não reflete mais sua ordem de criação.